ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-If the Leader's ReportShare contains an unrecognized extension, or if two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "unrecognizedMessage".
+If the Leader's ReportShare contains an unrecognized extension, or if two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "invalidMessage".
 Note that this behavior is not mandatory because it requires the Leader to decrypt its ReportShare.

 ### Upload Extensions {#upload-extensions}